0

 * May I attend a Parole Board Hearing, if so how do I arrange it?

 *If you wish to attend an application hearing: You must attend at the facility where the offender is located.
-Since each private facility and state facility have specific security requirements, it is imperative you contact the offender's case manager for information on how to apply for a security clearance prior to arriving at the facility.
+Since each private facility and state facility has specific security requirements, you must contact the offender's case manager for information on how to apply for a security clearance before arriving at the facility.

 *If you wish to attend a revocation hearing: You must attend at the jail where the parolee is located.
 Please contact the supervising parole officer for instruction on the clearance process.